bdaiinstitute/spot_ros2/spot_driver/README.md

 * `ros2 service call /<Robot Name>/open_gripper std_srvs/srv/Trigger`
 * `ros2 service call /<Robot Name>/close_gripper std_srvs/srv/Trigger`

+## More Complex Robot Commands
 The full list of interfaces provided by the driver can be explored via `ros2 topic list`, `ros2 service list`, and `ros2 action list`.
 For more information about the custom message types used in this package, run `ros2 interface show <interface_type>`.
-More details can also be found on the [spot_ros2 wiki](https://github.com/bdaiinstitute/spot_ros2/wiki/Spot-Driver-Available-Interfaces).
+More details can also be found on the [`spot_ros2` wiki](https://github.com/bdaiinstitute/spot_ros2/wiki/Spot-Driver-Available-Interfaces).

 ## Images